swmannepalli/Fabric-Spark-Fundamentals/Task2-Upload-DataSet-To-Lakehouse.md

 3. In 'FabricSparkWS' workspace, **click** on 'LakehouseSpark' lakehouse.

 4. to upload a file,  **Click** on the three dots in front of Files --> Upload --> Upload files.
-Click on browse button and select the Orders.csv file that's been download in previous step.
+Click on browse button and select the products.csv file that's been download in previous step.
 Click on Upload and once it is successfully uploaded, close the box.

-6. **Click** on Files and you should now see Orders.csv file.
+6. **Click** on Files and you should now see products.csv file.

 	<img width="1192" alt="image" src="https://github.com/swmannepalli/Fabric-Spark-Fundamentals/assets/84516667/bfb011f8-d145-4c9d-82a8-baa115e8c18c">